manish-garodia/manish-garodia/common/lib-cellar/procedures/zoom-barabar-zoom/zoom-barabar-zoom.md

 	![text](./images/outlook-04-search-addin.png " ")

-1. In the plug-in window, click on **Add** to add the Zoom plug-in to Outlook.
+1. In the plug-in window, click **Add** to add the Zoom plug-in to Outlook.

 	![text](./images/outlook-05-zoom-addin.png " ")